 Los Angeles has fault lines running under businesses, hotels, and homes in District 33.
 Mexico and Japan both have functioning earthquake early warning systems.
 The California legislature has approved such a warning system on the condition, among others, that it be a private/public partnership.
 The bids to construct such a system are high and the government has yet to determine how to contribute its share of the cost and/or work.
 If elected I promise to find ways to make the system a reality.read more

-Enormous banks, the individual entities otherwise known collectively as the international financial trading enterprise, do a lot of good things and serve many useful purposes.
-However, in the interest of Democracy and Liberty, certain areas demand serious review and reform.
+Enormous international banks, the individual entities otherwise known collectively as the financial trading enterprise, do a lot of good things and serve many useful purposes.
+However, in the interest of Democracy and Liberty, certain areas demand serious reform.

-Among other things, we must prohibit banks, holding companies, and financial trading companies from securitizing and selling bonds made up from mortgages they design, originate, rate and service.
-In other words, because of the lethal conflict of interest inherent in allowing the financial enterprise to avoid accountability by selling to bond investors the mortgages it has created, originated and rated, while gambling with depositors' money, there must be a separation of mortgage origination and commercial banking, from investment and securities banking.
+We must prohibit banks, holding companies, and financial trading companies from securitizing and selling bonds made up from mortgages they design, originate, rate and service.
+In other words, because of the lethal conflict of interest inherent in allowing the financial enterprise to avoid accountability by pre-selling the mortgages it has created, originated and rated, while gambling with depositors' money, there must be a separation of mortgage origination and commercial banking, from investment and securities banking.

 It was these conflicts of interest which caused the Great Depression, and it was the Glass-Steagal Acts of the 1933 that finally closed the barn door after the horse got away.
 But it was the gradual elimination of the Glass-Steagall acts, culminating with the Gramm–Leach–Bliley Act repealing the last of Glass-Steagall's affiliation provisions in 1999, that enabled the international financial trading fraud and purchasing of derivatives premiums betting that the secondary mortgage market would crash, which in fact caused the so-called Great Recession here, and tanked the pension funds and economies of Spain, Portugal, Greece, Cypress and Ireland to name a few.
 It was the largest swindle and transfer of wealth in the history of mankind, and the IMF followed it up by offering loans that could not be refused.